PRB18/fillmyblank-ai/README.md

 🧠 Final Words

 This isn’t your average chatbot.
-It’s "FillMyBlank.exe" — where creativity meets chaos, and AI learns to meme.
+It’s "FillMyBlank.ai" — where creativity meets chaos, and AI learns to meme.